lauragift21/workers-airtable-form/README.md

 [Check out the full tutorial to build it yourself](), or you can follow the instructions to deploy to your own Cloudflare account.

-There are two codebases provided, configured using [NPM's workspace feature](https://docs.npmjs.com/cli/v7/using-npm/workspaces): `frontend`, the front-end user interface, and `worker`, a serverless function for handling form submissions.

 This tutorial will show you how to integrate with [Airtable](https://airtable.com/), a Google Sheets-like spreadsheet software.
 New form submissions will be submitted into an Airtable spreadsheet that you will create in the tutorial.

 ## Setup